Post COVID-19

 (3) Environment Protection

-• Protect and preserve the source of human health
+- Protect and preserve the source of human health

 Human activities such as deforestation, intensive and polluting agriculture practices increase the risk of new emerging infectious diseases.
 More than 60% of these diseases originate from animals, livestock, mostly from wildlife.
-Therefore, it needs a comprehensive plan to reduce the risk of future epidemics through early detection and control of disease outbreaks, including its source.
+Therefore, it needs a comprehensive plan to reduce the risk of future epidemics through early detection and control of disease outbreaks, including its source. - Improvement in water and sanitation services in occupational environment

 About one quarter of all deaths around the world are avoidable from environmental and occupational risks.
 In many regions, basic health services to prevent infectious diseases such as handwashing are still lacking.
 In order to reduce the transmission of viruses such as SARS-CoV-2, it is essential to build a safe occupational environment and healthcare facility with water and sanitation services for workers.
-Therefore, creation of healthier environment, establishing environmental regulations, and ensuring health systems that are resilient to climate change are critical to prevent future disease outbreaks.
+Therefore, creation of healthier environment, establishing environmental regulations, and ensuring health systems that are resilient to climate change are critical to prevent future disease outbreaks. - Promote healthy, sustainable food systems

 People with insufficient diet or unhealthy food, and high calorie diets are at a higher risk of infectious diseases.
 In particular, those with obesity and diabetes are at a greater risk and deaths from COVID-19.
 Clearing land for livestock accounts one-fourth of global greenhouse gas emissions which is the single largest environmental driver of new infectious diseases.
 The world needs a healthy diet to save millions of lives, reduce disease risks, and greater reductions in greenhouse gas emissions.